sulik/cypress-autorecord/README.md

 #### Uncaught CypressError appears for certain requests

 You should only ever see this error when you have a test that calls the same url but expect different response bodies based on different request bodies.
 The error message will show up when your test fails but **this error does not effect your mocks or tests in any way and is not causing your test to fail!** If you are curious to know a little bit more, take a look [here](https://github.com/Nanciee/cypress-autorecord/issues/5#issuecomment-508616149).

-#### Only XMLHttpRequests will be recorded and stubbed

-Cypress-autorecord leverages Cypress' built in `cy.route` to handle stubbing, which means that it inherits some limitations as well.
-This is the disclaimer on the `cy.route` documentation page with some potential workarounds:

-> Please be aware that Cypress only currently supports intercepting XMLHttpRequests.
-Requests using the Fetch API and other types of network requests like page loads and <script> tags will not be intercepted or visible in the Command Log.
-See [#95](https://github.com/cypress-io/cypress/issues/95) for more details and temporary workarounds.

 ## Contributions